-A facility maintenance technician may have more than just the traditional facility technician's share of responsibilities. the last few years have brought about a shift in how various technical professionals operate, with many getting additional of different responsibilities.
+A facility maintenance technician may have more than just the traditional facility technician's share of responsibilities.
+The last few years have brought about a shift in how various technical professionals operate, with many getting additional tasks with different responsibilities.

 For the most part, the typical responsibilities of facilities maintenance technicians include:

 - Plan and execute the maintenance of facility installations such as air conditioning, refrigeration, plumbing, and ventilation.

 - Troubleshoot minor machinery and detect root causes of malfunctions.

 - Survey all facilities under ownership for potential faults and repairs.

 - Ensure all building systems are running at optimal efficiency and operational capacity.